ChoongLiang/itlize-react-project/README.md

 An online selling platform for X company.

-Written using ReactJS, Java Spring Boot and MySQL.
+Written using ReactJS, Java Spring Boot and SQL server.